ComCatLab/welcome-guide/docs/sources/software_pages.md

 change resulted in a particular error.
 Chapters 1 to 3 provide a good enough background to get started.
 See Section 5.1 for a description of our git workflow, the ["Integration-Manager Workflow"][git-workflow].
+You can find a guide to git best practices [here][git-best-practices].

 ## Python